-Lessons for Energy Companies from the Telecoms Industry
+Lessons for Energy Companies from the Telecom Industry

 As renewable energy becomes more commonplace, the demand for electricity is rising.
 Likewise, both commercial and domestic energy usage patterns are changing due to a rise in hybrid working and the adoption of electric vehicles.
 The explosive adoption of AI is also drastically adding to the increased usage.